Manatees: What You May Not Know About These Gentle Giants

 Manatees have long been known as the gentle giants of the marine animal world and are utterly fascinating to humans.
 There are several species of manatees, with habitats spanning from South America to Africa to the Gulf of Mexico.
 The most well-known are the West Indian manatees, which spend their winters in the canals, rivers, springs, estuaries or intercoastal waterways of Florida and, in the warmer summer months, often make their way north into states like Georgia, South Carolina, and Virginia.

 Sadly, manatees face a declining population due to loss of habitat, food sources, and encounters with humans, typically boating-related accidents.
-A variety of efforts and legislation have sought to address the shrinking manatee population, including listing them as endangered and prompting multiple efforts to preserve their habitat and protect them from danger.
+A variety of efforts and legislation have sought to address the shrinking manatee population, including listing them as threatened and prompting multiple efforts to preserve their habitat and protect them from danger.

 manatee-appreciation-day